playbenny/benny_manual/docs/keyboard_shortcuts.md

 **up** / **down** / **left** / **right** - move selected blocks, **+shift** for fine movement.

+**ctrl-T** - in fullscreen mode benny shows a clock in the top right corner.
+This key switches to showing a set timer (that starts the first time you press play). **ctrl-alt-T** resets this timer.

 **?** - show help

 **/** - to start searching amongst blocks in the current song